 To encourage well designed development which adds value to the town both in terms of character and sense of place and in terms of ease of use and movement within the town.

+HOUSING OBJECTIVE

 To encourage the provision of a range of new homes which are sympathetic to and enhance the character of the town.

 WINDSOR NEIGHBOURHOOD PLAN - DRAFT DEVELOPMENT, HOUSING AND HERITAGE POLICIES FOR DISCUSSION (draft 26 February 2015)